 With its relatively short straight sections, tight turns, and a run-in following the final obstacle of under a furlong, Stratford is very much a speed-favouring track.
 As such, when making your selections it pays to seek out front runners or prominent racers with an ability to jump quickly and accurately.
 With that long bend into the relatively short home straight, the leaders tend not to come back to the field around here, often leaving hold-up performers with an insurmountable task.
 Given the emphasis on pace, this can be a good track for ex-flat performers making the switch to the jumping game.

-In contrast to that scarcity of profitable trainer and jockey trends, things have been fairly straightforward for supporters of the market leader.
-Backing the favourite in every handicap contest over recent seasons would have achieved a strike rate of 37% and profit to £1 level stakes of around £9.50, with the non-handicap hurdle events (56% strike rate, over £4 level stakes profit) being the other race category to note.
+In contrast to that scarcity of winning trainer and jockey trends, things have been fairly straightforward for supporters of the market leader.
+Backing the favourite in every handicap contest over recent seasons would have achieved a strike rate of 37% and a net win to £1 level stakes of around £9.50, with the non-handicap hurdle events (56% strike rate, over £4 level stakes net win) being the other race category to note.

 Racing at Stratford